-Goal: Build an AI-powered Connector Hub — Standalone (portal assistant), Copilot (embedded in host system), Hub (central cross-system orchestration).
+Goal: Build an all-in-one agent platform for Global × China enterprises — delivered through three progressive modes: Standalone (portal assistant), Copilot (embedded in host system), Hub (central cross-system orchestration).
 Principles: Provider-agnostic (no vendor lock-in), minimal-abstraction, protocol-first, connector-first (integration is the core value).

 Product Vision